dslounge/business-time-cli/README.md

 # business-time-cli

-This is an elegant business-time cli for a more civilized age, writen in Python.
+An elegant business-time weapon for a more civilized age, writen in Python.
 For more information, visit https://github.com/trisweb/business-time

 ### Installation